neerajmahajan/recap-java-script/README.md

 * When we use == to compare two values, javascript do type conversion if the two values are not of same type and then does the comparison. ``` 10 == "10" will return true ```

 * === does right comparison. ``` 10 = "10" will return false ```
+* in case of object use === to check if both Objects points to same location.

 ##### Boolean value : Values of all types has as associated boolean value.
 * If we use non zero value in if condition then it will always return true.. for zero it will return false.